Paraguayan food is comforting, flavorful, and deeply connected to the land. It usually includes large servings and is very dependent on staple crops.

 The heaviest meal of the day.
 Often a "set lunch" (daily special), including soup, a main course with meat and a side, and sometimes dessert.

-Despite its designation, this is a savory, dense, cornbread-like cake, baked with corn flour, cheese, onions, milk, and eggs.
+Despite its title, this is a savory, dense, cornbread-like cake, baked with corn flour, cheese, onions, milk, and eggs.
 An unique national dish, a "soup" you can slice.
 Locate it at old-style eateries and places that sell bread and cakes.

 A tasty, sliced "soup."